keninmuchui/delani-studio/README.md

 ### KENIN MUCHUI

-## Screenshots

 ## Description

+This is a webpage for Delani studios.
+It basically shows the services they offer, a portfolio section showing some of their work and a form where you can contact the company.

-## Project setup
+## Requirements

+Accessible from any web browser

-## Technologies Used
+#### Technologies Used

-- HTML
-- CSS
+- HTML & CSS (Bootstrap)
-- Visual Studio Code
-- Bootstrap
+- FontAwesome Icons
-- Javascript
+- Javascript (jQuery 3.4.1)
-- JQuery

 ## Known Bugs